The International Commission on Nobility and Royalty

 Ninth paragraph: This paragragh is obviously another personal attack and, of course, another distraction from the fact that they have no real defense for their unrealistic regal claims.

 They exaggerate about our writings being "full of elementary spelling and grammatical errors."
 This is just another stretch.
 However, there probably are some spelling and grammatical errors on our website.
 It is also true that most books that have been professionally edited have such mistakes in them.

 Then the disgraceful Abbey writer declares that our writings are "crudely expressed," etc. Yet we have received a lot of praise, respect, honor and high compliments from scholars and professionals all over the world.
 Some who have joined and become members.
-They do not seem to care about little mistakes, but recognize truth and what is important.
-The Abbey, on the other hand, are merely grasping at straws to try to throw dirt at us, instead of dealing with the real issues.
+They do not seem to care about little mistakes, but recognize truth when they see it.
+The Abbey, on the other hand, are merely grasping at straws to try to throw dirt on us, instead of dealing with the real issues.

 ") Their complaints in this paragraph about commissions are merely because none of them consider them as legitimate.
 The truth of the matter is that royalty and sovereignty are well-established principles in the law and have been from ancient times.
 They can be seen in the Old Testament and existed before the kingdom of Israel ever existed.
 That is, they are timeless and universal.
-None of it is based on theory, but, contrary to their statement, but its founddation is the law itself, both ancient and modern.
+None of it is based on theory, but, contrary to their statement, but its foundation on well-known legal realities, both ancient and modern.

 Eleventh and Twelveth paragraphs: